 For example, some accommodation sites charge higher fees than others, so the owners will tack on a few extra dollars to balance it out.

-If you’re staying in a place for quite a few nights, make sure to check out Airbnb!
-Especially if you’re staying for longer than a week, as many Airbnb owners set up weekly discounts.
+If you’re staying in a place for quite a few nights, make sure to check out Airbnb or Vrbo!
+Especially if you’re staying for longer than a week, as many Airbnb and Vrbo owners set up weekly discounts.

-Plus, with many Airbnbs, you can book out an entire place and get a kitchen, which can further help save you money by cooking at home!
+Plus, with many Airbnbs or Vrbos, you can book out an entire place and get a kitchen, which can further help save you money by cooking at home!

 5. Ask for a Discount